sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 ```

 ### 4. End-to-end tests with [Testcontainers](https://www.testcontainers.org)
-In context of Kafka based applications, end-to-end testing will be applied to  data pipelines to ensure that, first, the data integrity is maintained between applications and, second, data pipelines behave as expected.
+In context of Kafka-based applications, end-to-end testing will be applied to  data pipelines to ensure that, first, the data integrity is maintained between applications and, second, data pipelines behave as expected.
 Testing requires all integrated components of application to be up and running - in order to be able to test them with different scenarios.
 ![data pipeline](/images/2019-06-24-testing-kafka-based-applications/data_pipeline.png)